 Data Science Programming Methods was first offered in the Spring 2019, Fall 2019 and Fall 2020 terms as the earlier STAT 430: Topics in Applied Statistics course.
-Starting the Fall 2021 term, it is offered under a new course number STAT 447.
-The instructor is Dirk Eddelbuettel who also designed the course, and taught the previous instances.
+Since the Fall 2021 term, it is offered under a new course number STAT 447.
+The instructor is Dirk Eddelbuettel who also designed the course, and taught the previous instances (which can still be accessed, see the resources/websites link on the left).

 Data science is emerging as a field that is revolutionizing science and industries alike.
 Work across nearly all domains is becoming more data driven, affecting both the jobs that are available and the skills that are required.
 As more data and ways of analyzing them become available, more aspects of the economy, society, and daily life will become dependent on data.